christoh/getopt/README.md

 Initial Development
 -------------------

-GetOpt .NET is currently in initial development (version < 1.0.0) and the API may change
+GetOpt .NET is currently in initial development (version < 1.0.0)
+* The API may change
+* It does not have yet production quality